imahungrypanda/Tetris/README.md

 #### Technologies
 This game will be implemented with the following technologies:
+- JavaScript
 - Vanilla DOM for starting and pausing
 - HTML5 Canvas for the drawing of pieces
 - Webpack to bundle all the JS files into one file

 #### Timeline
 Day 1: Set up Webpack and Node.
-Outline a basic file structure and have something being render on the screen by the end of the day.
+Outline a basic file structure and have the board being render on the screen by the end of the day.
 Have the instructions rendering, an outline of the board, and the preview square.
+Setup the pieces class to have a piece randomly selected.

 Day 2: Learn more about how to use Canvas to make the pieces render.
-Have pieces randomly be selected.
-Get pieces to slowly move down, and have key bindings working.
+Have the random piece be rendered on the screen.
+Display the next piece in the preview box.
+Get the main game loop running.
+Get pieces to slowly move down, and have them stop correctly.
+Get key bindings working.

-Day 3: Finish the rest of the controls.
+Day 3: Finish the rest of the controls(Rotate, Drop, Speed increase).
 Check to be sure that pieces stay within the walls when they are rotated by the edge.
 Check that when a line of pieces is filled it removes them.

-Day 4: Implement speed increase.
+Day 4: Get score working.
+Implement speed increase.
 Style.